alphagov/govuk-design-system/src/components/service-navigation/index.md

 See when and how to show navigation links in the [Help users navigate a service pattern](/patterns/navigate-a-service/).

-### Adding language navigation

-If you provide your whole service in more than one language, you can place the Language navigation component in the [`end` slot of the Service navigation, inline with the navigation items](#align-the-end-slot-with-the-navigation-items).

 ## Use ‘slots’ to add custom elements

 The Service navigation includes the option to use ‘slots’ to insert custom HTML code at specific points inside the component.
 This helps you extend the component to add custom elements.